-Farmers who take on staff to help them over the harvest period should make sure all workers are given a clear safety briefing before they start work.
+Farmers who take on staff to help them over the harvest period should make sure all workers are given a clear health and safety briefing before they start work.

 This will help to protect workers and reduce the risk of accidents occurring in the first place.